openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/midbrainTegmentum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Midbrain tegmentum' is a regional part of brain.
-It is part of the midbrain and brainstem.
+   :definition: Is a regional part of brain.
+Is part of the midbrain and the brainstem. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001943) ('is_a' and 'relationship')]
-   :description: Subdivision of the midbrain lying anterior to the tectum and posterior to the substantia nigra and cerebral peduncle.
+   :description: Ventral part of the midbrain, separated from the hindbrain by the isthmus.
+Subdivision of the midbrain lying anterior to the tectum and posterior to the substantia nigra and cerebral peduncle The part of the midbrain extending from the substantia nigra to the cerebral aqueduct in a horizontal section of the midbrain.
+It forms the floor of the midbrain that surrounds the cerebral aqueduct. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001943)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106951
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001943#midbrain-tegmentum-1
    :name: midbrain tegmentum